keerthivasan1999/Condensate_MaterialProperties_Simulation_Analysis/NormalModeAnalysis/README.md

 > [https://www.pnas.org/doi/10.1073/pnas.2518384122](https://www.pnas.org/doi/10.1073/pnas.2518384122)

-Please cite these works if you use the codes provided here, either as-is or in modified form.
+Please cite these works if you use the code provided here, either as-is or in modified form.

 ---